Recognition of trade skills - applying for a Certificate of Proficiency - information for applicants

 - What evidence do I need to provide?

 - How do I apply?

 - What Trade Certificates are issued?

-Anyone who can demonstrate that they are adequately trained in a trade vocation can apply to the Vocational Training Review Panel (VTRP) to have their trade skills assessed.
-You can do this whether you have gained your trade skills in Australia or overseas.
+Anyone who has acquired the relevant Australian qualification and can demonstrate that they are adequately experienced in a trade vocation can apply to the Commissioner to have their trade portfolio assessed.
+Your work experience trade skills and overseas skills will be taken into consideration along with your Australian qualification.

-- Living in NSW or living in Australia intending to work in NSW;
+- be living in NSW or living in Australia intending to work in NSW

-- Able to provide evidence demonstrating your skills, training, practical experience and employment associated with a trade vocation; and
+- provide evidence demonstrating your skills, training, practical experience and employment associated with a trade vocation; and

-- Able to demonstrate that you are adequately trained to work in a trade vocation.
+- demonstrate that you are adequately trained to work in a trade vocation.

-The Vocational Training Review Panel (VTRP) considers applications for trade skills recognition in accordance with the provisions of the Apprenticeship and Traineeship Act 2001.
-The VTRP consists of representatives from industry (both employer and employee), registered training oranigations and the Commissioner for Vocational Training.
-The VTRP will assess your application on the basis of your application and relevant supporting documentation.
+The Commissioner considers applications for a certificate of proficiency in accordance with the provisions of the Apprenticeship and Traineeship Act 2001.
+The Commissioner may consult representatives from industry (both employer and employee).
+The Commissioner considers your qualification and relevant supporting documentation.
 The process involves comparing your training and work experience with the requirements for the relevant trade in Australia.